redhat-cop/cert-utils-operator/README.md

 This feature allows you to inject the ca bundle from either a `kubernetes.io/tls` secret or from the service_ca.crt file mounted in every pod.
 The latter is useful if you are protecting your webhook with a certificate generated with the [service service certificate secret](https://docs.openshift.com/container-platform/3.11/dev_guide/secrets.html#service-serving-certificate-secrets) feature.

-This feature is activated by the following annotations:
+This feature is activated by the following annotation:

 1. `cert-utils-operator.redhat-cop.io/injectca-from-secret: <secret namespace>/<secret name>`

-2. `cert-utils-operator.redhat-cop.io/injectca-from-service_ca: "true"`

 In addition to those objects, it is also possible to inject ca bundles from secrets to secrets and configmaps: